Cybersecurity vs. AI Careers: A Comparative Analysis

 Cybersecurity: protecting digital assets

-- Infrastructure development to guard against cyberthreats, including setting up firewalls, malware protection, cloud security, and other tools.
+- Infrastructure development to guard against cyberthreats, including setting up firewalls, malware protection, cloud security systems, and other tools.

 - Penetration testing to find vulnerabilities by staging mock attacks against a system.